-Are you looking for the best things to do in Dumfries & Galloway with teens?
+Are you looking for the best things to do with teens in Dumfries & Galloway ?

 We’ve been visiting the Scottish borders on holiday since I was a toddler and in the 20+ *cough* years since then we’ve visited as kids, adults, parents and with friends.

-What to do with Teens in Dumfries & Galloway
+Things to do with Teens in Dumfries & Galloway

 Galloway Activity Centre, Loch Ken